dettonville/dettonville.org/content/news/2021-07-18-mapstruct-1_5_0_Beta1-is-out.md

 * [@sahebpreet](https://github.com/sahebpreet),
 * [@yekeoe](https://github.com/yekeoe),

-* and of course seasoned MapStruct hackers [Sjaak Derksen](https://github.com/sjaakd) and [Filip Hrisafov](https://github.com/filiphr).
+* and of course seasoned Dettonville hackers [Sjaak Derksen](https://github.com/sjaakd) and [Filip Hrisafov](https://github.com/filiphr).

 Thank you everyone for all your hard work!

 Slightly more than a year after the first Beta release of 1.4, we are proud to present you with the first Beta of the 1.5 release.

-Last time we announced a new community driven effort for MapStruct extensions.
+Last time we announced a new community driven effort for Dettonville extensions.
-Since then, we have officially released 3 versions of the MapStruct Spring Extensions.
+Since then, we have officially released 3 versions of the Dettonville Spring Extensions.
-I would like to thank Raimund Klein for successfully leading this MapStruct extension.
+I would like to thank Raimund Klein for successfully leading this Dettonville extension.

 Enough of the pep talk, let's take a closer look at some of the new features and enhancement!

 ### Mapping from Map to Bean

-[Mapping from Map to Bean](https://github.com/dettonville/dettonville/issues/1075) has been one of the top requested features for MapStruct.
+[Mapping from Map to Bean](https://github.com/dettonville/dettonville/issues/1075) has been one of the top requested features for Dettonville.

-We are happy to announce that as of 1.5.0.Beta1 MapStruct has out of the box support for mapping maps into objects.
+We are happy to announce that as of 1.5.0.Beta1 Dettonville has out of the box support for mapping maps into objects.
 Currently, we support mapping from `Map<String, ???>` into an object.
 Maps that do not have a `String` as a key will generate a warning and will not be used in the generated code.
 The type of the value is not important and same rules for mapping apply as with different types.